-Our investment portfolio includes investments in residential securities issued in our Sequoia securitization transactions, as well as residential securities issued by third parties.
-Some of the securities we invest in are residential re-REMIC support securities or similar securities, which are securities that are generally created through the resecuritization of senior residential mortgage backed securities ("RMBS").
-Re-REMIC support securities are subordinate to, and provide credit support for, the senior re-REMIC securities issued in a resecuritization.
-We may also invest in other assets, securities, and instruments that are related to residential real estate.
-For example, in addition to investing in mortgage servicing rights ("MSRs") associated with residential loans transferred to Sequoia securitization entities, we may also invest in MSRs acquired directly from third parties.
-Our investment portfolio includes investments in commercial loans that are originated through our commercial mortgage backed securities ("CMBS") or other forms of commercial real estate financing originated by others.
+Our investment portfolio includes investments in residential mortgage-backed securities issued in Sequoia securitization transactions, as well as residential securities issued by third parties.
+We may also invest in other assets, securities, and instruments that are related to residential real estate, such as, mortgage servicing rights ("MSRs").
+Our investment portfolio also includes investments in commercial loans that are originated through our commercial mortgage banking activities and may also include investments in commercial mortgage backed securities ("CMBS") or other forms of commercial real estate financing originated by others.
 We assume a range of risks in our investments and the level of risk is influenced by, among other factors, the manner in which we finance our purchases of, and derive income from, our investments.